 Lead Entity Program Coordinator

 Tricia Snyder joined the Board as Lead Entity Coordinator in March, 2017.
-She has a B.S. in Geography from New Mexico State University, with a focus on human-environment interaction and is completing (expected completion in December of 2017) an M.S. in Cultural and Environmental Resource Management from Central Washington University.
+She has a B.S. in Geography from New Mexico State University, with a focus on human-environment interaction and is completing an M.S. in Cultural and Environmental Resource Management from Central Washington University.
 A self-proclaimed desert rat, Tricia grew up along the (often dry) banks of the Rio Grande and the water resource challenges of the Southwest sparked a life-long interest in finding solutions for demand conflicts in the arid and semi-arid American West.
 She spent five years working for a regional conservation non-profit focused on protecting and restoring the wildlife and wild places of the Southwest borderlands.
 She moved to Ellensburg, WA in 2015 to pursue graduate school and fell in love with the rugged beauty of Central Washington.
 She lives in Ellensburg with her dog Mardy (pictured), named for Tricia’s favorite woman in conservation, Margaret “Mardy” Murie.

 Recovery Program Technical Staff